Fabiola Yáñez

-Fabiola Andrea Yáñez (born 14 July 1981) is an Argentine journalist and actress who is the current First Lady of Argentina.
-She has been the domestic partner of President Alberto Fernández since 2014.
+Fabiola Andrea Yáñez (born 14 July 1981) is an Argentine journalist and actress who served as the first lady of Argentina from 2019 to 2023.

 Early life and education

 Fabiola Andrea Yáñez was born on 14 July 1981 in Villa Regina, Río Negro Province, although she grew up in Alem, Misiones Province.
 Through her mother, she is of Chilean descent.
 Her family moved to Misiones when she was a teenager, and she finished high school in Posadas.

 She studied journalism at the University of Palermo, in Buenos Aires; her licenciate dissertation was on the "interdiscursive tension between Néstor Kirchner and Clarín from 2003 to 2007."
 She met Alberto Fernández, then Néstor and Cristina Kirchner's former chief of cabinet, while doing research for her dissertation.

 Career

 Yáñez's media career began when she was 17, when she co-hosted a children's program in Rosario's Canal 3; she later acted in small stage productions in Rosario as well.
 She continued to host a number of shows in Canal 3 until 2004.
 She also co-hosted Estrictamente personal, a show dealing with sexuality topics on Cablevisión's Canal 6.
 After graduating from university, Yáñez worked for a number of domestic and international news agencies, including Infobae, Página/12, América TV, C5N, CNN+ and Spain's La Razón.
 In 2018 she began co-hosting Moria Casán's América TV talk show, Incorrectas, and later starred in the stage show ¡Otra vez papá!
 Después de los 50, alongside Manuel Wirzt.